Shardbyte/shard-docs/docs/guides/virtualization/oracle-virtualbox.md

 ### **Step 5: Install Fedora 38 Workstation in VirtualBox**

+!!! note ""
     Installing the Fedora 38 Workstation in a VirtualBox virtual machine allows you to explore the latest features and applications of this Linux distribution.

 1. **Create or Open Your Virtual Machine:**
    - Open VirtualBox and select your previously created virtual machine.